Spring 2023

 • 470:102 Elementary German

 Not open for credit to students who have had two or more years of high-school German.
-Such students should enroll in German 121, unless they have placed into a higher-level German course.
+Such students should contact the German undergraduate director for more information.

 This course will continue introducing students to the language and culture of German-speaking countries, using both prepared and authentic materials with theme-related vocabulary and grammatical structures.
 Students will have the opportunity to practice listening, reading, writing, and speaking in German through in-class activities and homework assignments.
 The program of the course corresponds to the Level A2 (Elementary) of the Common European Framework of Reference for Languages (CEFR), a widely accepted European standard for language proficiency.
 By the end of the semester students will be able to: